VoliJS/NestedTypes/docs/BackboneTransitionGuide.md

 removed dynamically.
 And `defaults` is treated as initial state of this hash.

-In NestedTypes, model is class with typed attributes, in much the same as the class in statically typed OO languages like Java or C#.
+In NestedTypes, model is class with typed attributes, in much the same way as the class in statically typed OO languages like Java or C#.
 And `defaults` treated as attribute type specification.
 So...

 - Every model attribute *must* be defined in `defaults`, or your model won't work.
-- You have create distinct model subclass for every different attributes set.
+- You have to create distinct model subclass for every different attributes set.

 In backbone, it's okay to use object in defaults only in case if attributes are primitive values.
 To pass object literals, arrays, and objects created with constructor, you need to use `function`: